Fast of the Firstborn

 Lighting the candles

-Idea: Cover your eyes during or immediately after the candles have been lit.
+Idea: Cover your eyes immediately after the candles have been lit.
 Construct your own inner blessing for this Pesah.

 All eight days of Pesah are sacred, kodesh.
 However, on the intermediate days, called hol ha-moed, we maintain the strict observance of only eating Pesah-dik foods while going about our usual daily activities.